 Researchers mention that bone broth is not a weight-loss diet and it does not allow for enough calories to be consumed based on the recommended daily allowances.
 Rachel Fine, RD, owner of To The Pointe Nutrition, says that while the bone broth is rich in minerals, “any potential health benefits are outweighed by the fact that low-calorie diets are metabolically damaging, which can lead to future weight gain, increased risk of heart disease, stroke, inflammation, and oxidative stress.”

 For those worried about potentially consuming metals from animal bones, fear not.
 A study has experimentally confirmed that the levels of calcium and magnesium in homemade or commercial soup are not more than a few tenths of a milligram per serving.
 Also, the risks associated with the ingestion of heavy metals in soup are minimal due to low ranges of a μg per serving.
-Click here to learn more about health risks associated with bone broth[6].
+For detailed information about the health risks associated with bone broth, visit NCBI’s article on bone broth health risks.6

 Although the bone broth diet isn’t all what it’s made up to be, bone broth in itself is very healthy and could be incorporated into any meal plan.